yeasy/learning_pickleball/appendix_en.md

 * **Side Out**：A team has finished all the serving opportunities, and switch to the opponent team to begin to serve.
 * **Stacking**: In doubles, regardless of the initial position, after serving or receiving, players move to form a fixed divisional position.
 For example, a player serves from the right half, but quickly run to the left of the court after serving.
 * **Transition Zone**: The middle part of the court, which the players need to transit when he comes to the NVZ from the back court.
+* **Tweener**: Hit the ball between the legs, usually with the back facing the opponent.
 * **Volley**: Hit the ball in the air before it touches the ground.

 ## References